 The building was constructed from 1919-1921, as a home for Mr. C. R. Boyce, a successful Memphis cotton buyer.
 The architectural firm of Walk C. Jones, Sr. and Max Furbringer designed the residence, which is described as Memphis’ finest example of Italian-Mediterranean residential architecture.

 The simplified stucco structure is situated on beautifully sculpted lawns and surrounded by stately oaks and gracious gardens that are accentuated by two gazebos and a large fountain.
 Inside, a grand hallway traverses the first floor, rising to a large landing accentuated with a Palladian window.

 The interior beauty includes a marvelous mixture of form and detail in various cornices, moldings and trim.
 The home was a residence until 1979, when it was renovated as offices for a local company.
 In 1991, the Junior League of Memphis purchased the property, which is now on the National Register of Historic Places.

 Interested in renting the CRC for your event?

-The CRC provides the perfect ambience for events of all types and sizes, no matter how formal or informal.
+The CRC provides the perfect ambiance for events of all types and sizes, no matter how formal or informal.
 Seat 200 guests on the lawn for a gorgeous outdoor wedding or have a luncheon for six in the home’s special parlor.
-Please contact Sereena Tucker, JLM Receptionist, at email@example.com or 901-452-2151 for more information or to check availability.
+Please contact Megan Bass, Operations Assistant, at email@example.com or 901-452-2151 for more information or to check availability.